tdcnguyen/cs410demo/README.md

 1. Write your classifier to implement the `IClassifier` interface for `predict`, `train` and `pre_process`.
 See *IClassifier.py* for documentation, and other sample files included in the *classifiers* folder.
 2. Copy your classifier into the *classifiers* folder.
-3. Add a **.yapsy-plugin* file to describe your classifier.
+3. Add a *<classifier>.yapsy-plugin* file to describe your classifier.

 When you start *Spotlight*, the classifier will automatically be loaded for testing and training.
 If you would like to train your model outside your application, but test the model within the application, you may create a pickle (.pkl) file containing the model and upload it directly.